-Astute Class submarines are fitted with the Royal Navy's new Eddystone Communications band Electronic Support Measures (CESM) system, also fitted to the Trafalgar Class submarines.
-The Eddystone system was developed by DML of Devonport UK, with Argon ST of the US.
+Astute Class submarines are fitted with the Royal Navy’s new Eddystone Communications band Electronic Support Measures (CESM) system, also fitted to the Trafalgar Class submarines.
+The Eddystone system was developed by DML of Devonport UK with Argon ST of the US.

 It provides advanced communications, signal intercept, recognition, direction-finding and monitoring capabilities.
 Sea trials of the system were completed in December 2007.

 Astute has two non-hull-penetrating CM010 optronic masts developed by Thales Optronics.
 McTaggart Scott supplied the masts.
-The CM010 mast includes thermal imaging, low light TV and colour CCD TV sensors.
+The CM010 mast includes thermal imaging, low-light TV and colour CCD TV sensors.

 Raytheon Systems was contracted to provide the Successor IFF (identification friend or foe) naval transponder system for the Astute Class.

 The nuclear power is provided by the Rolls-Royce PWR 2 pressurised water reactor.
-The long-life core fitted on the PWR 2 means refuelling will not be necessary in the service life of the submarine.
+The long-life core fitted on the PWR 2 means refuelling will not be necessary for the service life of the submarine.

-The other main items of machinery are two Alstom turbines and a single shaft with a Rolls-Royce pump jet propulsor, consisting of moving rotor blades within a fixed duct.
+The other main items of machinery are two Alstom turbines and a single shaft with a Rolls-Royce pump-jet propulsor, consisting of moving rotor blades within a fixed duct.